michaelcfoti/RnB-Wavelet/README.md

 ## Contributions

-Comments and contribution to this project are encouraged and welcomed.
+Comments and contributions to this project are encouraged and welcomed.

 ## Contact